Using Innovative research methods to explore post-diagnosis support with people with Dementia

 The Forget Me Nots (FMNs) are a team of researchers living well with dementia because of close-knit friendships with others with dementia.
 Prior to the beginning of this project, they developed a peer support network nurtured by the service, emphasising rights, choice, and interdependence.

-Funded by Brigstow Institute’s Ideas Exchange Award, which you can read more about here, researchers Dr Webb and Dr Dooley held a meeting with 16 key stakeholders from dementia services and groups across Bristol, Somerset and Gloucestershire to explore post-diagnosis support and how the FMNs’ ideas would fit within these services.
+Funded by Brigstow Institute’s Ideas Exchange Award, ‘Experiences of Dementia Diagnosis pre and post Diagnosis Support: a co-production approach’, researchers Dr Webb and Dr Dooley held a meeting with 16 key stakeholders from dementia services and groups across Bristol, Somerset and Gloucestershire to explore post-diagnosis support and how the FMNs’ ideas would fit within these services.

-1. What support did people receive post-diagnosis and how can this expertisebyexperience feed into new ideas?
+- What support did people receive post-diagnosis and how can this expertise-by-experience feed into new ideas?

 With this information, the researchers and FMNs decided to take their research further.